mckalexee/multer-azure/README.md

 This results in a url safe filename that looks like `"1480994807566-Qmx1ZVBUQ0xvZ29MQVJHRTIwMTYuanBn.jpg"`, which is most likely overkill.

 ### Azure Requirements

+The `connectionString` will be prefered if you pass it, otherwise please provide account and key.

 The `account` is just the name of your storage account that you've created in Azure.
 For information on how to do this, check out [this tutorial.](https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account#create-a-storage-account)